ignoxx/ignoxx/TEMPLATE.md

 Fun Facts
 - very interested in anything Go, CLIs, Game DEV, Backend
 - curious about Odin and Rust
-- FEs are **carefully** vibe-coded
 - almost everything in my repos are developed by hand
-- currently writing my own interpreter in Go
+- currently writing my own [interpreter in Go](https://github.com/ignoxx/monkey)
 - nvim btw
 - mac ~~btw~~. wishing it was arch